Skip to main content

 Joyce Siette: Western Sydney University, Australia

-BMC Geriatrics is calling for submissions to our Collection on The impact of early-life/childhood circumstances or conditions on the health of older adults.
+BMC Geriatrics welcomed for submissions to our Collection on The impact of early-life/childhood circumstances or conditions on the health of older adults.
 Childhood circumstances have long since been understood to influence adult patterns of behaviour and health.
 However, much of the research on this topic focuses on deficits in development and how these link to a variety of health outcomes in adulthood.
-This collection aims to identify a greater variety of early-life circumstances and conditions that impact specifically on the health of older adults.
+This collection aimed to identify a greater variety of early-life circumstances and conditions that impact specifically on the health of older adults.
 This includes explorations of the trajectory patterns of health outcomes in later life.

 Meet the Guest Editors